 Hardpan: Dry, hard land that cannot support living organisms.

-Loam: A soil mixture that combines various amounts of clay, sand and silt that is ideal for turfgrass.
+Loam: A soil mixture that combines various amounts of clay, sand, and silt ideal for turfgrass.

-Mulch: A bulk material such as shredded bark, fallen leaves or compost that protects plant and flower beds from weeds and aids in the retention of moisture.
+Mulch: A bulk material such as shredded bark, fallen leaves, or compost that protects plant and flower beds from weeds and aids in retaining moisture.

-Organic: Plant and animal materials devoid of synthetic (man-made) elements.
+Organic: Plant and animal materials devoid of synthetic (manufactured) elements.

 pH: Where a soil falls on the scale that measures alkalinity vs. acidity.
 This measurement directly affects the way a soil accepts nutrients.

 Rolling: Using a weighted round barrel with an attached handle to smooth out newly-laid sod and help its roots connect well with the soil.

 Scalping: Mowing the lawn too short, causing extreme stress to the grass.
 Can weaken or kill the grass.

 Sod: Fresh-cut squares or strips of turfgrass that are used to transform a lawn instantly.